sethtroisi/OEIS/A077390/README.md

 time ./a.out
 ```

-it takes ~70 minutes on my 12 core machine
+This takes ~1000 cpu-core-minutes on my computer (and only produces odd length
+counts)

 ----